Key Personnel

 Director, Neuropsychology Consult Service

-Dr. Snow is Director of the Neuropsychology Consult Service and a Clinical Staff Scientist in the NIMH Office of the Clinical Director.
+Dr. Snow is Director of the Neuropsychology Consult Service and a Clinical Staff Scientist in the the National Institute of Mental Health (NIMH) Intramural Research Program at the National Institutes of Health.

 301-496-5197